matt123miller/matt123miller.github.io/src/data/education/education-1/index.md

 ---
-category: 'education'
+category: "education"
-university: 'University of Greenwich'
+university: "University of Greenwich"
-degree: 'BSC Computing with Game Development'
+degree: "BSC Computing with Game Development"
-startDate: 'Sep 2013'
+startDate: "Sep 2013"
-endDate: 'May 2017'
+endDate: "May 2017"
 ---

 Graduated from Greenwich with a first class degree, including a sandwich year in industry.